ilg-physics-ucsb/physics3l-manual/Lab2PendulumWeek1/Lab2PendulumWeek1.md

 ## 1. The Experiment

 In this lab you will turn your phone into a pendulum.
-You will suspend it in some way (we provide some ideas below) and then use the "Accelerometer without g" to measure the phone's acceleration along all three axes while your phone swings back and forth.
+You will suspend it in some way (we provide some ideas below) and then use the &ldquo;Accelerometer without g&rdquo; to measure the phone&rsquo;s acceleration along all three axes while your phone swings back and forth.
 Figure 3 shows one such setup.
 We will use the acceleration data to measure the period of the pendulum.

 :::Figure:Figure
 ![Phone Swinging Image](imgs/phonePendulumGif.gif)